 - Many telecommunications companies also offer incentives for ‘bundling’ your bills – such as having your mobile, home phone and internet with the same supplier.

 - The Australian Communications and Media Authority’s (ACMA) website can help you compare mobile phone plans and offers.
-Visit and type ‘mobile phone plans made easier’ in the search box.
+Visit ACMA website or their page on Making a mobile service work for you .

 - Some, but not all, telecommunications companies have cooling-off periods.
 Before signing a contract look at your telecommunication company’s Critical Information Summary for details.

 Government assistance is available to help eligible Victorians with household expenses.
-Check the entitlements, concessions and rebates section to find out what’s available.
+Check the Department of Health and Human Services website on Concessions to find out what might be available for you.

 Complaints about telecommunication companies